WilyWren2/ReactNativeAxaMobileSdk/README.md

 <details>
 <summary>Use this API to force an upload event.</summary>

-An upload event sends all information collected since any previous upload event to the APM servers.
+An upload event sends all the information that the API collected since any previous upload event to the DX APM servers.

 Parameters:
-- callback is a function which expects a response object and an ErrorString.
+- callback is a function that expects a response object and an ErrorString.

-Response is a key,value paired object which contains:
+Response is a key/value paired object which contains:
-- the Key 'CAMDOResponseKey'  holds any URLResponse information
+- the Key 'CAMDOResponseKey' holds any URLResponse information.
-- the key 'CAMDOTotalUploadedEvents'  holds the total number of events uploaded
+- the key 'CAMDOTotalUploadedEvents' holds the total number of events uploaded.

-ErrorString is empty if the API call is completed, otherwise is a localized error description
+ErrorString is empty when the API call is completed.
+Otherwise, the ErrorString value is a localized error-description.
 ```
-AXASDK.uploadEvents((response, errorString) => {
+AXASDK.uploadEvents((response, errorString) => {ErrorString
     if (errorString) {
         // process error message
         console.log(`error: ${errorString}`)